Cherreads

 The red seam widened.

-The wood peeled apart silently.
+The wood peeled apart without a sound.

 Something pressed through.